cyfive/snx/README.md

 ## Configuration

 You need to create two configuration files.
 One for SNX (standard config for snx client, see snx.conf.sample for all available options), second configuration file is profile.
-Profile used to fix some issue with DNS and network routes,
+Profile used to fix some issue with DNS and network routes.

 Available options: